Skyfall – resurrecting and retro-fitting James Bond

 Try three issues of Film Stories magazine – for just £1: right here!

 The air of Skyfall supposedly cleaning a slate feels bizarre in retrospect.
-It’s building towards a conception of what Bond is “supposed to be” and not what the previous two films took the time to establish.
-And far from reclaiming the series’ identity, it turns out the next two films want to chase after the serialised storytelling/cinematic universe trend instead.
+It’s geared towards a conception of what Bond is “supposed to be” and not what the previous two films took time to establish.
+And far from reclaiming the series’ identity, it tees up two sequels that chase the serialised storytelling/cinematic universe trend instead.

-If you were especially grumpy, you might call it the Brexit Bond – a project that throws away the progress of recent years and glorifies what it thinks it used to be, instead of what it is now.
+If you were especially grumpy, you might call it the Brexit Bond – an ideological project that hurls away the progress of recent years and glorifies what it thinks it used to be, instead of what it is now.

 It doesn’t throw Craig’s underlying character development into reverse with it, but it kids us that he’s the dinosaur that Dench’s M denounced on her very first appearance, even though it suits neither his character nor the audience perception of the franchise at that point to do so.